sudnyank/DataProjects/README.md

 # DataProjects
-My Collection of projects completed till data based on the course "Data Analyst" on DataQuest.com
+My Collection of projects completed till date based on the course "Data Analyst" on DataQuest.com